Airlines of South Australia: History

-Ansett subsidiary (1960-1986)
+Airline 1959–1986

-The original Airlines of South Australia (ASA) first flew on 18 January 1960, replacing Guinea Airways, which had been purchased by Ansett in 1959.
-ASA took over the Guinea Airways existing fleet of five DC-3s and an Auster, and added a 52-seat Convair 440 VH-BZH.
+On 1 July 1959, Ansett purchased Guinea Airways and rebranded it Airlines of South Australia (ASA) on 21 December 1959.
+ASA took over the Guinea Airways existing fleet of five Douglas DC-3s and an Auster, and added a 52-seat Convair 440.

 From inception, ASA provided services from Adelaide to Port Lincoln, Minnipa, Ceduna, Cowell, Cleve, Kimba, Radium Hill, Broken Hill, Kangaroo Island, Port Pirie, Whyalla, Renmark, Mildura and Woomera.

 Throughout the 1960s, services were briefly added to Naracoorte, Millicent and tours to Hayman Island, Queensland from Adelaide while several initial services were progressively discontinued.
-A Piaggio P166 and a Fokker F27 Friendship (the first of several) replaced older aircraft.
+A Piaggio P166 and a Fokker F27 (the first of several) replaced older aircraft.

-In November 1968 Airlines of South Australia was renamed Ansett Airlines of SA (AASA).
+In November 1968 Airlines of South Australia was renamed Ansett Airlines of South Australia (AASA).
 By 1973, the fleet had reduced to three Fokker F-27s.
 In the mid-1970s, AASA trialled special interest weekend flights and began services to Mount Gambier.
 In 1979, charter flights to the gas fields at Moomba began.
-In 1980, a route sharing agreement was commenced with Rossair, and in 1981 Ansett reverted AASA back to the original name Airlines of South Australia.
+In 1980, a route sharing agreement was commenced with Rossair, and on 17 July 1981 Ansett reverted AASA back to the original name Airlines of South Australia.
 However, ASA faced increasing competition through the late 1970s and early 1980s, and in 1985, Ansett announced that another subsidiary Kendell Airlines would progressively move onto South Australian routes.
-In February 1986, Ansett announced that ASA would cease operations by July.
-The last passenger flight was made to Whyalla in June 1986.
+In February 1986, Ansett announced that ASA would cease operations.
+The last passenger flight was made on 27 June 1986.